-In the image above, the red arrow at the bottom shows the bullish divergence as %K moves up while the price moves lower.
+The red arrow at the bottom shows the bullish divergence in the image above as %K moves up while the price moves lower.
 The arrow at the top points to the confirmed break to the upside.

 Always Look for Confirmation

 Divergence alone should never be the reason to enter a trade.
 Whenever you’re acting on a signal from the stochastic indicator, always confirm with another technical analysis indicator.